kkaefer/drupal-l10n_server/README.txt

 The connector module's duty is to maintain a list of projects and releases, as well as fill up the database with translatable strings based on release source codes.
-This modules comsume a huge amount of resources.
+This module consumes a huge amount of resources.
 Downloading packages, unpacking their contents and running the string extraction process takes time, CPU cycles and hard disk space.
-Although only temporal copies of the packages are kept, some hard disk space and a decent amount of memory is required.
+Although only temporary copies of the packages are kept, some hard disk space and a decent amount of memory is required.
 This is why connectors are preconfigured to scan only one project at a time.
 Big projects like E-Commerce or Drupal itself take considerable time to parse.